Sameer-kulkarni-123/multiqr-hackathon/README.md

 2. Run the ```train.ipynb``` file

 3. Upload your dataset (Roboflow or local) to Colab or use the given dataset in ```train.ipynb```
-4. Train the model by running:
+4. Train the model by running the file.

 5. After training, the **best weights** are saved at: ```runs/detect/exp/weights/best.pt```